pepega90/Aplikasi-Barang-Inventory-with-ASP.NET-Core-MVC/README.md

 Password: admin1
 ```
 or you can create your own account
-by click "buat akun" button in login page
+by clicking "Buat Akun" button in login page